-- Have a written agreement and a clear process for alternative business locations (home offices, CAT vans, off-site locations) - Set standards for back-up power (generators or UPS) and telecom solutions (fiber, landline, cell phone, wireless hotspot) for home offices or alternate locations - Consider Hot and Cold sites and develop a test CAT process
+- Have a written agreement and a clear process for alternative business locations (home offices, CAT vans, off-site locations) - Consider a friendly competitor's office as a base of operation.
+Offer to reciprocate if they experience a future disaster. - Set standards for back-up power (generators or uninterruptible power supply UPS) and telecom solutions (fiber, landline, cell phone, wireless hotspot) for home offices or alternate locations - There are various types of alternate locations typically categorized as hot, cold or warm sites.
+These differ in the equipment and capabilities that each site offers.
+The resources links below offer more detail.